spockframework/spock/docs/interaction_based_testing.rst

     _ * auditing._                  // allow any interaction with 'auditing'
     0 * _                           // don't allow any other interaction

 ``0 *`` only makes sense as the last interaction of a ``then:`` block or method.
-Also note the use of ``_ *`` (any number of calls), which allows any interaction with the auditing component.
+Note the use of ``_ *`` (any number of calls), which allows any interaction with the auditing component.

 .. note:: ``_ *`` is only meaningful in the context of strict mocking.
-In particular, it is never necessary when `Stubbing`_ an invocation.
-For example, ``_ * auditing.record(_) >> "ok"`` can be simplified to ``auditing.record(_) >> "ok"``.
+In particular, it is never necessary when :ref:`stubbing <Stubbing>` an invocation.
+For example, ``_ * auditing.record(_) >> "ok"`` can (and should!) be simplified to ``auditing.record(_) >> "ok"``.

 .. _WhereToDeclareInteractions:

 Where to Declare Interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So far, we have declared all our interactions in a ``then:`` block.
+So far, we declared all our interactions in a ``then:`` block.
 This often results in a spec that reads naturally.
 However, it is also permissible to put interactions anywhere *before* the ``when:`` block that is supposed to satisfy
 them.
 In particular, this means that interactions can be declared in a ``setup`` method.
-Interactions can also be moved
+Interactions can also be
-into a helper method, as long as that method is an instance method of the same specification class.
+declared in any "helper" instance method of the same specification class.

-When an invocation on a mock object occurs, it is matched against interactions in the order they were declared.
+When an invocation on a mock object occurs, it is matched against interactions in the interactions' declared order.
-If an invocation matches multiple interactions, the one declared earlier will win.
-There is one exception to this rule:
+If an invocation matches multiple interactions, the earliest declared interaction that hasn't reached its upper
+invocation limit will win.
+There is one exception to this rule: Interactions declared in a ``then:`` block are
-Interactions declared in a ``then:`` block are matched against before any other interactions.
-This allows to override
+matched against before any other interactions.
+This allows to override interactions declared in, say, a ``setup``
-interactions declared in, say, a ``setup`` method with interactions declared in a ``then:`` block.
+method with interactions declared in a ``then:`` block.

 .. admonition:: Spock Deep Dive: How Are Interactions Recognized?